galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 - for each workflow
 - for each workflow, a short version consisting in running workflows and a long version (step-by-step)

-{% include _includes/cyoa-choices.html option1="Amplicon-short" option2="Amplicon-long" option3="MT-short" option4="MT-long" default="Amplicon-short" %}
+{% include _includes/cyoa-choices.html option1="Amplicon Short" option2="Amplicon Long" option3="Metatranscriptomic Short" option4="Metatranscriptomic Long" default="AmpliconShort" %}

 > <agenda-title></agenda-title>
 >